-Things To Do in Helsinki
+Things To Do In Helsinki

 Our list of Helsinki things to do will fill an entire weekend.
 Visitors with just one day in Helsinki could possibly fit it all in, but may have to eliminate some activities.
 For those staying longer than two days, we’ve added some additional places to visit in Helsinki that we look forward to checking out on our next trip to the city.
-More tips on what to see in Helsinki – with more or less time than we had – and a Helsinki map of sights are at the end of the post.
+More tips on what to see in Helsinki – with more or less time than we had – and a link to a Helsinki map of sights are at the end of the post.

-#1 Set Sail for Suomenlinna Fortress
+#1 Set Sail For Suomenlinna Fortress, Helsinki

 The Suomenlinna Fortress is a Helsinki must-see!
 Dating to the 18th century, work on the fortifications was started by the Swedes, continued by the Russians and renovated by the Finnish.
 Built as a naval base, the complex grew in size to occupy six islands and included dry docks (for building ships), barracks (for housing military personnel), and a prison camp (obviously, for holding prisoners of war).

 In the 1970s, the military abandoned the fortress and it was re-adapted for residential housing.
 In 1991, Suomenlinna was named a UNESCO World Heritage Site.
 Today, visiting the remaining structures is one of the top things to do in Helsinki, Finland.
 Before setting out to explore, stop at the Suomenlinna Information Office to pick up a handy pamphlet with a map and brief explanation.
 The 1-mile highlighted Blue Route (also conveniently marked with blue street signs) leads visitors from the Jetty Barracks to the King’s Gate – and passes several historic sights along the way.